 Beginning in 1996, the Luthers partnered with CFWNC to plan their charitable legacy.
 Having no children of their own, they felt strongly about providing education and opportunities for young people in Andrews.
 They funded the Leon C. and Grace E. Luther Scholarship that supports graduating seniors of Andrews High School.
 Their ultimate gift, a larger asset created at Mrs. Luther’s death last year, is a permanent legacy to the small town they loved and the young people growing up there.

 Vice President for Programs Philip Belcher is engaged with local nonprofits and leaders to understand and the challenges and opportunities facing young people and to determine the best way to honor the Luthers their intent and do the most good.
-The fund will award $90,000 to $100,000 annually to programs benefitting youth beginning in late 2020.
+The fund will award $90,000 to $100,000 annually to programs benefitting youth.